-34.7.3 An Approximation to the Extended Fluid Model
+1.7.3 An approximation to the extended fluid model

-In the previous subsection, we proposed an extended version of the standard fluid model.
-Although the model of Eq.
-(34.13) still is a linear model, standard linear control theory is not able to deal with this model, due to the time delay.
-Instead we have to rely on control theory of infinite-dimensional linear systems (see, e.g., Curtain and Zwart, 1995).
+In the previous subsection we proposed an extended version of the standard fluid model.
+Although the model of Equation 1.13 still is a linear model, standard linear control theory is not able to deal with this model, due to the time delay.
+For controlling the model of Equation 1.13 we have to rely on control theory of infinite-dimensional linear systems.
+For a good introduction to infinite-dimensional linear systems, see e.g. (Curtain and Zwart 1995).